Various Japanese foods during a cooking class in Tokyo Japan

 • Inclusions: English-speaking instructor, enough food for a full meal, can accommodate dietary restrictions

-• Rating: 5 Stars (Read the 80+ reviews here)
+• Rating: 5 stars (check 160+ reviews here)

 I loved that this private cooking class was so hands-on and had such a variety of food that we made.
 If you’ve been itching to mix up your meals back home, you can confidently book this experience.
 Or if you’re just wanting to eat a lot of good food, this is great for that too!

 From the start, our host, Yuki-san, was welcoming and made us feel right at home.
-Well, this cooking class is in someone’s home so that helped too!
-Seriously though, it’s such a nice setting to learn how to make traditional Japanese food.
+Well, this cooking class is in someone’s home, so that helped too!
+Seriously, though, it’s such a nice setting to learn how to make traditional Japanese food.

 We made tons of different things over the time we were there, but what stayed the same between meals was how patient Yuki-san was with all of us learners.
 I really appreciated it!
 She was especially accommodating to people who had allergies or dietary restrictions.